Everything you need to know about termites

 What is a durable notice for my termite management system?

 A durable notice is a record of the termite management system that is permanently and prominently displayed in the home.
+Generally, this can be found as a sticker in the meter box.

 The durable notice indicates the following: